Brand development that increases sales velocity, guaranteed.

 The concept of brand positioning has evolved into a sophisticated strategic tool from the early days of simple product advertisements.
 Al Ries is the marketing mastermind who, alongside Jack Trout, revolutionized how we think about brands.
 They introduced the concept that a brand should occupy a distinct ‘Position’ in the consumer’s mind.

 It was a game-changer.
-After that, brands were no longer competing on features of benefits; they were now vying for mental real estate.
+After that, brands no longer competed on features or benefits; they were now vying for mental real estate.
 They provided a framework for brand positioning examples that continue to inspire today.
 Even though marketing has changed significantly in recent decades, the concept remains.

 Components of an Effective Strategy